In alphabetical order

 Fabian Dahlström is professor emeritus of musicology at Åbo Akademi, where he worked from 1973 until 1993.
 He has published the pioneering catalogue of Sibelius’s music with commentaries Jean Sibelius: Thematisch-bibliographisches Verzeichnis seiner Werke (Breitkopf & Härtel 2003) and was editor-in-chief of the critical edition of Jean Sibelius’s music from 1994 until 2000.
 In 2005 his edition of Sibelius’s diaries (Jean Sibelius dagbok 1909–1944) was published by Svenska litteratursällskapet i Finland, followed in 2010 by his edition of the correspondence between Sibelius and Axel Carpelan, Högtärade Maestro!
 Högtärade Herr Baron!
 In addition Fabian Dahlström, who has also appeared as a clarinettist and recorder player, is the author of numerous other historical works and musical editions (on subjects including the clarinettist and composer Bernhard Henrik Crusell), and he has contributed to the major reference work Suomen musiikin historia.

 Peter Frankland was born and raised in Bury, near Manchester, and became interested in Sibelius as a teenager during the mid-1950s after hearing a performance of Finlandia on the radio.
 He learned the trumpet with the Bury Concert Band but his growing love for Sibelius and his music soon became an all-consuming passion.
 Among his writings are articles for Musical Opinion in 2012 and 2015.
-Peter Frankland also enjoys painting, and has produced a number of pictures inspired by the music of Sibelius.
+Peter Frankland also enjoyed painting, and produced a number of pictures inspired by the music of Sibelius.

 Geoffrey Hayes was born in Melbourne, Australia, in 1942.
 He studied at Melbourne University and worked at the Australian Bureau of Statistics from 1966 until 1995.
 He is known for his extensive knowledge of Sibelius’s music and he has been a programmer and presenter at the community radio station 3MBS in Melbourne since 1986.